Olveston Historic Home

 Things to Know Before You Go

-A guided tour is necessary to see the interior of the house, but the gardens are free.
+A guided tour is necessary to see the interior of the house, but entry to the gardens and gift shop is free.

 Dunedin is a very hilly city and Olveston House is located on a hill, so walking there may not be suited to travelers with mobility issues.